KashirajuSateesh/chat-room-using-flask-websockets/README.md

 # 💬 Real-Time Chat Room App with Flask & Socket.IO

 This is a real-time chat room web application built using **Flask** and **Flask-SocketIO**.
 Users can create or join chat rooms using a unique code, exchange messages in real time, and leave the room anytime.
-This project demonstrates the core concepts of WebSocket communication and real-time broadcasting in a lightweight Python-based backend.
+This project demonstrates the core concepts of WebSocket communication and real-time broadcasting in a lightweight Python-based backend code.

 ## 📁 Project Structure